3DUI/testing-interface/documentation/discrete.md

 ## Tips

+- Try positioning the model one axis at a time, using each slider in turn.
-- Try using the Arcball controller to get the model roughly where you want it.
+- Alternatively, try using the Arcball controller to get the model roughly where you want it.
 Then, use the sliders to position it accurately.
-- Try positioning the model one axis at a time, using each slider in turn.

 ## What's next